Skip to the main content.

 • Video calling

-There are plenty of other features available like office intercoms, mobile apps and more that may add to your overall monthly costs.
-You should carefully review all of your options and select a reputable provider that can walk you through the specs your business truly needs and ensure a reasonable cost.
+There are plenty of other features available, like office intercoms, mobile apps and more that may add to your overall monthly costs.
+You should carefully review all your options and select a reputable provider that can walk you through the specs your business truly needs and ensure a reasonable cost.

 Bandwidth and Phone Usage

-When referring to bandwidth, we are talking about "the maximum data transfer rate of a network or internet connection" per Tech Terms.
+When referring to bandwidth, we are talking about "the maximum data transfer rate of a network or internet connection," per Tech Terms.
 When moving to cloud phones or VoIP, you'll need to use your business's internet service to "power" your phones.
 Slower internet speeds will result in lower call quality, so make sure to discuss your internet service speeds with your telecom provider, ensuring you have the bandwidth necessary to have the highest quality calling.

 Device Locations

 As you can see, the cost of a cloud phone system varies depending on your business's size, needs, and current setup.
-With the current pandemic situation, a cloud phone system allows users to forward calls from their desktop phone to their mobile devices and computers, so mobile work is seamless.
+With the current business landscape, a cloud phone system allows users to forward calls from their desktop phone to their mobile devices and computers, so mobile work is seamless.
 Ultimately, moving to a cloud phone system sets your business up for success and allows the system to grow as your business does.

 At Fraser, our Unified Voice Cloud Phone Systems come full of features that set your physical office location up with the best in communications AND allow your workforce to stay connected in mobile situations.
 With financing, you can stick to a predictable, budgeted cost for both hardware and service.
 To learn more about our Unified Voice Cloud Phone Systems, reach out to us today.